ysdn2019/Graduates-List/graduates/daniel-kim.md

 ---
 path: /work/ctrl
 graduate: Do Hyun Kim
-mainimg: /assets/work/Kim_Dohyun_project2_web_main.png
+cover: /assets/work/Kim_Dohyun_project2_web_main.png
-thumbnailimg: /assets/work/Kim_Dohyun_project2_web_thumbnail.png
+thumbnail: /assets/work/Kim_Dohyun_project2_web_thumbnail.png
 title: Ctrl
 groupmembers:
-fields: Data Visualisation, Digital, UI/UX
+category: Data Visualisation, Digital, UI/UX
 mediumdimensions:  UI/UX
 description: Smartphone addiction is a serious issue that is affecting thousands of young adults in our society every day.
 Instead of focusing on creating an app that attempts to make our lives easier, I intentionally designed bland user experience to help users take control of their life.
 digitallink: